On Computing the Minkowski Difference of Zonotopes: Introduction

-Today, zonotopes are widely used to compute the reachable set of continuous dynamic systems, i.e., the set of states that are reachable by the solution of a differential equation when the initial state, inputs, and parameters are uncertain within bounded sets.
-Early works on this problem used a variety of set representations, such as polytopes \cite{Chutinan2003}, ellipsoids \cite{Kurzhanski2000}, oriented hyper-rectangles \cite{Stursberg2003}, and level sets \cite{Mitchell2005}.
+Today, zonotopes are widely used to compute the reachable set of continuous dynamic systems, i.e., the set of states that are reachable by the solution of a differential equation when the initial state, inputs, and parameters are uncertain within bounded sets \cite{Althoff2021b}.
+Early works on this problem used a variety of set representations, such as polytopes \cite{Chutinan2003}, ellipsoids \cite{Kurzhanski2000}, and level sets \cite{Mitchell2005}.
 All the mentioned set representations are either not closed under important operations (e.g. ellipsoids and oriented hyper-rectangles are not closed under Minkowski addition) or are computationally inefficient in high-dimensional spaces (e.g. polytopes and level sets).
 For linear continuous systems in particular, zonotopes provide an excellent compromise between accuracy and efficiency as first demonstrated by K{\"u}hn \cite{Kuehn1998}.
-Later, Girard \cite{Girard2005} extended the approach to uncertain inputs.
-This work also developed a method for computing the reachable set for all times except isolated points in time.
-It has led to a wrapping-free algorithm, i.e., an algorithm for which over-approximations are not accumulating, in \cite{Girard2006}.
-Further extensions of the previously mentioned work are the use for systems with uncertain parameters \cite{Althoff2011a}, nonlinear ordinary differential equations \cite{Althoff2008c}, and nonlinear differential-algebraic systems \cite{Althoff2014a}.
-Reachable sets have been applied to many technical realizations, such as automated vehicles \cite{Althoff2014b}, human-robot collaboration \cite{Pereira2015}, and smart grids \cite{Althoff2014c}.
+Later, Girard \cite{Girard2005} extended the approach to uncertain inputs and continuous time.
+It has led to a wrapping-free algorithm in \cite{Girard2006}, i.e., an algorithm for which over-approximations are not accumulating.
+Further extensions of the previously mentioned work are the use for systems with uncertain parameters \cite{Althoff2011a}, nonlinear ordinary differential equations \cite{Althoff2008c, Althoff2013a}, and nonlinear differential-algebraic systems \cite{Althoff2014a}.
+Reachable sets have been applied to many technical realizations as summarized in \cite{Althoff2021b}.